pdxiv/LuaScott/Adventure Editor Manual.md

 1) No quotes can be used in the room description.
-Quote marks are used as delimiters for the room description, thus using them within a description will cause problems when trying to read the adventure data base.
+Quote marks are used as delimiters for the room description, thus using them within a description will cause problems when trying to read the adventure database.
 If quote marks are desired, a SHIFTed @ sign (a character 60 hex) should be used in their place.
 The ADVENTURE program will change these to quotes (the SHIFTed @ sign will